RaymondHLIU/RaymondHLIU.github.io/_pages/about.md

 <span style="color:red"> **[New]** Postdoc/Research Associate positions available!
 Very competitive salary and research fund package.
 Please drop your resume and representative publications to liuh\[AT\]ust\[DOT\]hk.
 <span id="main"> </span>

-<span style="color:red"> **[Prospective 2025 Fall students]** Please feel free to send your resume to liuh\[AT\]ust\[DOT\]hk.
+<span style="color:red"> **[Prospective 2025 Fall PhD students]** Please feel free to send your resume to liuh\[AT\]ust\[DOT\]hk.
 Experiences of top-tier academic publications, data mining challenge awards, and ICPC awards are strong plus.
 Perspective students are highly encouraged to apply to my visiting student positions first.
 You can have a close look at my research group, and we can also try to find common research interests before you start your research career.
 <span id="main"> </span>

-<span style="color:red"> **[Prospective RBM students]** Please read the [Guidelines & Expectations](http://RaymondHLIU.github.io/files/MPhil_Guideline.pdf) before you request for supervision.
+<span style="color:red"> **[Prospective RBM students]** If you are interested in my group, please directly apply in the system, we may schedule an offline meeting during your onsite interview.
+If you have accepted an offer, please appointment with me for a meeting and read the [Guidelines & Expectations](http://RaymondHLIU.github.io/files/MPhil_Guideline.pdf) before you request for supervision.
 Thanks!
 <span id="main"> </span>

 News